Stories

 Our whole world came crashing down when Scott passed away on September 21, 2017.
 At his services, people told stories of how Scott impacted their lives; a helping hand at work, a friend they could confide in, or someone who made them smile.
 Hearing those stories made me so proud to be his sister.

-Jennifer and I made the decision to donate Scott’s brain to the VA-BU-CLF Brain Bank in Boston.
+Jennifer and I made the decision to donate Scott’s brain to the UNITE Brain Bank in Boston.
 Scott was very open about his journey through life and would be the first person there if someone needed help.
 We knew that donating his brain could potentially help other people going through the same battle Scott did.
 We wanted answers and through the Concussion Legacy Foundation and the research at the Brain Bank we were able to get them.
 My family was so incredibly lucky to have Scott in our lives and I am so blessed to have had 21 years with my big brother.
 He will forever be our American hero.

-Read about Project Enlist, CLF’s program to accelerate research on TBI, CTE and PTSD in military Veterans.
+Read about Project Enlist, CLF’s program to accelerate research on TBI, CTE, and PTSD in military veterans.